RavensbourneWebMedia/creativecollaboration/sessions/04/README.md

 ### Learning goals for this session

-* Present your work and recieve feedback for consideration
+* Present your work and receive feedback for consideration

+# Re-introduce PROJECT B (Tutorials)

+### Image Library

+* Have you found your theme yet?

+You need to tell us your theme to set up hosting and domain.

 # Presentations!

 [Link to google doc for collective feedback](https://docs.google.com/a/rave.ac.uk/document/d/1EocEgM4vVE614luIDEZKb8hnml_fEkX76WHxuqWbQLk/edit?usp=sharing)

-# Re-introduce PROJECT B

-### Image Library

-* Have you find your theme yet?

-You need to tell us your theme to set up hosting and domain.

 # Homework